$RO(C_2)$-graded cohomology of equivariant Grassmannian manifolds: Background on the representation-cell structure

 Once an ordered decomposition of the representation as a direct sum of irreducibles is chosen, the process of assigning weights to Schubert cells can easily be automated.
-Essentially, to find the weight of cell, one needs to count the free variables in the associated matrix whose action does not match the action on the dimension where the one appears in their row.
+Essentially, to find the weight of a cell, one needs to count the free variables in the associated matrix which are inverted by the group action, once the matrix is returned to canonical form.
 This amounts to counting the minus signs in a matrix like the third one appearing in Figure \ref{fig:weightcompute}'s example.

 While it is preferable to automate this computation, a formula for counting these minus signs can be given for the ordered decomposition $\R^{s(1)}\oplus\R^{s(2)}\oplus\dots\oplus \R^{s(n)}$ with $s:[1,n]\to\{+,-\}$ by letting $\lambda$ have jump sequence $\underline{j}$ and using the reverse Kronecker delta $\widehat \delta_{i,j}=1-\delta_{i,j}$,